 Returning to the United States and Drexel University

 Often, students need to re-adjust to their home culture after being abroad for several months.
 Steinbright offers re-entry workshops that focus on re-acclimating students back to campus life and all students who went abroad are strongly encouraged to attend.
 These workshops highlight topics such as: discussion about what was learned abroad, reverse culture shock, and career building discussions focusing on applying skills gained abroad to professional development going forward.
-Parents and guardians can help their student to readjust to life in the United States by discussing their abroad experiences.
+Parents and guardians can help their students readjust to life in the United States by discussing their abroad experiences.

 Philadelphia, PA 19104